shameleon/shameleon/README.md

 After a month swimming in 42 ```piscine``` (sept-2022, Paris), I am actively participated and enjoying ```42-Paris``` life and ```peer-to-peer``` experience.

-I also have a Ph.D. in molecular and cellular biology and had a extensive career as biomedical research scientist for many research organization (Howard Hughes Medical Institute, University of Pennsylvania, french CNRS and Pasteur Institute).
+I also have a Ph.D. in molecular and cellular biology and a career as biomedical research scientist for academic organizations (Howard Hughes Medical Institute, University of Pennsylvania, french CNRS and Pasteur Institute).

 <!--